Health Benefits of Rice And Its Side Effects

 Rice is the seed of the grass species Oryza sativa (Asian rice) or Oryza glaberrima (African rice).
 As a cereal grain, it is the most widely consumed staple food for a large part of the world's human population, especially in Asia.
 It is the agricultural commodity with the third-highest worldwide production, after sugarcane and maize.
 Rice is the most important grain with regard to human nutrition and caloric intake, providing more than one-fifth of the calories consumed worldwide by humans.

-Let check out nutritional value of 100 grams cooked white rice serves 130 calories and contains 69% water, 2.4 grams of protein, 28.7 grams of carbohydrate, 0.2 grams of total fat out of which saturated fat is 0.05 grams, monounsaturated fat is 0.06 grams, polyunsaturated fat is 0.05 grams, omega-3 is 0.01 grams and omega-6 is 0.04 grams with zero trans-fats, sugar and fibre.
+Let check out nutritional value of 100 grams cooked white rice which serves 130 calories and contains 69% water, 2.4 grams of protein, 28.7 grams of carbohydrate, 0.2 grams of total fat out of which saturated fat is 0.05 grams, monounsaturated fat is 0.06 grams, polyunsaturated fat is 0.05 grams, omega-3 is 0.01 grams and omega-6 is 0.04 grams with zero trans-fats, sugar and fibre.

 Rice is abundant in carbohydrates and it provides enough energy to the body and aids in the normal functioning of the brain.
 Carbohydrates require to be metabolized by the body and be turned into functional, usable energy.
-The vitamins, minerals, and various organic components increase the functioning and metabolic activity of all organ systems in the body, which further increases energy levels.
+The vitamins, minerals, and various organic components present in rice increase the functioning and metabolic activity of all organ systems in the body, which further increases energy levels.

 Consumption of rice is extremely beneficial for health, simply because it does not contain harmful fats, cholesterol or sodium.
 It forms an integral part of balanced diet.
-The low levels of fat, cholesterol, and sodium also helps to reduce obesity and the health conditions associated with being overweight.
-It is one of the most widely used and eaten foods in the world because it can keep people healthy and satiated, even in very small quantities.
+The low levels of fat, cholesterol, and sodium present in rice also helps to reduce obesity and the health conditions associated with being overweight.<>Rice is one of the most widely used and eaten foods in the world because it can keep people healthy and satiated, even in very small quantities.

 Rice is low in sodium, so it is considered one of the best foods for those suffering from high blood pressure and hypertension.
 Sodium can cause veins and arteries to constrict, increasing the stress and strain on the cardiovascular system as the blood pressure increases.
 This is also associated with heart conditions like atherosclerosis, heart attacks, and strokes, so avoiding excess sodium is always a healthy solution.

-However, besides fibre, it also has natural antioxidants like vitamin C, vitamin-A, phenolic and flavonoid compounds, which also act as or stimulate antioxidants to scour the body for free radicals.
+However, besides fibre, rice also has natural antioxidants like vitamin C, vitamin-A, phenolic and flavonoid compounds, which also act as or stimulate antioxidants to scour the body for free radicals.
 Free radicals are by-products of cellular metabolism that can do serious damage to organ systems and cause the mutation of healthy cells into cancerous ones.
-In such cases rice helps in boosting antioxidant levels within the body.
+In such cases, rice helps in boosting antioxidant levels within the body.

 Black rice, brown rice, rice bran oil, and rice water also used in skin care treatments.
-Medical experts say that powdered rice can be applied topically to cure some skin ailments.
+Medical experts say that rice powder can be applied topically to cure some skin ailments.
 In India, rice water is readily prescribed by ayurvedic practitioners as an effective ointment to cool off inflamed skin surfaces.
 The phenolic compounds that are found in it, particularly in rice, have anti-inflammatory properties, so they are also good for soothing irritation and redness.

 As a diuretic, rice husk can help to lose excess water weight, eliminate toxins from the body like uric acid, and even lose weight, since approximately 4% of urine is actually made up of body fat.
-The high fibre content also helps in increasing bowel movement regularity.
+The high fibre content of rice also helps in increasing bowel movement regularity.

 Rice is an excellent source of vitamins and minerals like niacin, vitamin D, calcium, fibre, iron, thiamine and riboflavin.
-These vitamins provide the foundation for body metabolism, immune system health, and general functioning of the organ systems, since vitamins are commonly consumed in the most essential activities in the body.
+These vitamins present in rice provide the foundation for body metabolism, immune system health, and general functioning of the organ systems, since vitamins are commonly consumed in the most essential activities in the body.

 Rice bran oil extracted from the husk of rice is known to have antioxidant properties that promote cardiovascular strength by reducing cholesterol levels in the body.
 The husk of the grain is where much of the nutrients reside and this is removed in white rice preparation.

 Rice is rich in resistant starch, which reaches the bowels in an undigested form.
 This type of starch stimulates the growth of useful bacteria that help in normal bowel movements.
 Also, this insoluble rice is very useful in reducing the effects of conditions like Irritable Bowel Syndrome (IBS) and diarrhoea.
 You can consume White rice or brown rice for irritable bowel syndrome

 Rice can also prevent chronic constipation.
 The insoluble fibre from rice acts like a soft sponge that may be pushed through the intestinal tract quickly and easily.
 Rice, which are whole grains are known to be rich in insoluble fibre.
 However, it is advisable to drink lots of water for relieving one’s constipated condition, in addition to eating fibrous foods.